openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 173: Dimmability of the load (read only)

 Dimmability of the load (read only)
-This parameter allows to read if the load detected during calibration procedure is dimmable.
+<p&gtThis parameter allows to read if the load detected during calibration procedure is dimmable.</p&gt <p&gtParameter size: 1B</p&gt <p&gtDefault value: —</p&gt <p&gtAvailable values:</p&gt <p&gt0 – load recognized as dimmable</p&gt <p&gt1 – load recognized as non-dimmable</p&gt

-Parameter size: 1B

-Default value: —

-Available values:

-0 – load recognized as dimmable

-1 – load recognized as non-dimmable
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.